flowingis/frontsize/README.md

 - It's born to be flexible and customization oriented
 - It's covered by [tests][test]

-The project was [originally developed in LESS][less], now only the SASS version is matained.
+The project was [originally developed in LESS][less], now only the SASS version is mantained.

 --------------------------------------------------------------------------------